Event ID 4769 explained: Kerberos service tickets and kerberoasting

 The fields that drive triage:

-TargetUserName— the requester (the user account, inuser@DOMAINform).ServiceName— the SPN being requested.
-A user account here (rather thanhost/...or a service class) is suspicious.TicketEncryptionType— the value that decides whether this record matters.
-Modern domains run0x12(AES-256-CTS-HMAC-SHA1-96) or0x11(AES-128).0x17is RC4-HMAC — legacy, weak, and the only encryption type Mimikatz/Rubeus'kerberoastmode requests.
-A 4769 for a service account ticket with0x17is a textbook kerberoasting fingerprint.Status—0x0is success; anything else means denied (status codes documented in[MS-KILE]).IpAddress— the requesting host.
+TargetUserName.
+The requester (the user account, inuser@DOMAINform).ServiceName.
+The SPN being requested.
+A user account here (rather thanhost/...or a service class) is suspicious.TicketEncryptionType.
+The field that decides whether this record matters.
+Modern domains run0x12(AES-256-CTS-HMAC-SHA1-96) or0x11(AES-128).0x17is RC4-HMAC: legacy, weak, and the only encryption type Mimikatz and Rubeus'kerberoastmode requests.
+A 4769 for a service account ticket with0x17is a textbook kerberoasting fingerprint.Status.0x0is success.
+Anything else is denied (codes documented in[MS-KILE]).IpAddress.
+Requesting host.
 Pair with 4624 on that host to see the logon that produced the session.

 | Value | Algorithm | Status |